Wesswanson/Double-Servo-Robotic-Arm/README.md

 }
 ```

-### Analysis: How the design/building process is going
+### Analysis: How the design/building process is going : We have the design fairly planned out in our heads we just need to finish the exact measurements.
+We need the measurments of the servo in order to create the holes big enough for them.
+We need to figure out how the wiring is going to play into the movement of the arm, because of our two servos.
+Aside from these unknowns we have most of our code ready and our design ready.

+### design

 ### Onshape